Austin-TB/poppy/README.md

 # Poppy

-`Poppy` is a Windows application that checks for graphics driver updates.
-It utilizes Selenium to fetch the latest driver version from the NVIDIA website and compares it with the current version installed on your system.
+`Poppy` is a Windows application that checks for NVIDIA graphics driver updates.
+It utilizes 'Beautiful Soup' to fetch the latest driver version from the web and compares it with the current version installed on your system.

 ## Prerequisites

-To run the Driver Update Checker, you need the following:

-- **GeckoDriver**: This tool is required for Selenium to interact with Firefox.
-You can download GeckoDriver from its [official GitHub repository](https://github.com/mozilla/geckodriver/releases).
-Ensure that the `geckodriver.exe` file is in a directory that is in your system's PATH.
+- Visual C++ Redistributable (installed by default on most windows systems)
+- Active internet connection

 ## Installation

 No installation is required.
-Simply download the [`Driver Update Checker.exe`](https://github.com/Austin-TB/poppy/releases/download/alpha/poppy.exe) file to your computer.
+Simply download the [`Driver Update Checker.exe`](https://github.com/Austin-TB/poppy/releases/download/Beta/Poppy.exe) file to your computer.

 ## Running the Application

 To run the Driver Update Checker:

-1. Ensure that `GeckoDriver` is correctly set up as described in the Prerequisites section.
-2. Double-click on `Driver Update Checker.exe` to launch the application.
+1. Double-click on `Driver Update Checker.exe` to launch the application.

 ## Usage